yuwei-jacque-wang/DS-GA-1001-Project/README.md

 ## Default Prediction from Payment Behavior

 This is a project for NYU DS-GA 1001 Introduction to Data Science class.
+This project contributes as an origianl approach for loan default prediction, especially prediction for default at a certain time, from payment behavior history.
+To check the origianl dataset please click [here](http://www.creditriskanalytics.net/datasets-private2.html)

 This repository contains:

 1. Original Data Set [mortgate.csv](https://github.com/yuwei-jacque-wang/DS-GA-1001-Project)
-2. Preliminary Scripts
+2. Preliminary Scripts for Exploration
-3. Processed Data Sets
+3. Aggregated Data Sets for Model Training
-4. Majoy codes
+4. Codes for Aggregating Data and Feature Engineering
+5. Main Codes for Model Training, Evaluation and Comparison
-5. Final Report
+6. A Final Report (PDF)

 ## Project Overview